Is Bipolar Disorder Connected to Anxiety and Depression?

 Bipolar Disorder Symptoms

-Symptoms of bipolar disorder are separated into two categories; mania (or hyopmania) episodes and depressive episodes.
-It’s important to remember that in order to be diagnosed with a bipolar disorder, you must show signs of symptoms from both episodes.
+Symptoms of bipolar disorder are separated into two categories; mania (or hypomania) and depressive episodes.
+To receive a bipolar disorder diagnosis, you must show signs of symptoms from both episodes.

 Mania (Hypomania) Symptoms